Blood tranfusion featured image

 Investigations

-Urine for MC&S should be sent to rule out an infective cause of haematuria.
+Urinealysis +/- MC&S to exclude an infective cause of haematuria.

 Blood tests including FBC, U&E, CRP, coagulation and Group and Save are useful.
 Patients who have a low haemoglobin level may require transfusion.
 Any clotting abnormalities need to be corrected.
 Raised inflammatory markers may suggest an infective cause of haematuria.

-A bladder scan would be helpful in assessing evidence of clot retention.
-Patients who are haemodynamically stable, able to pass urine, and have minimal or no detectable clots may be discharged from A&E and managed in the outpatient setting under the 2-week wait (2ww) haematuria pathway.
+A bladder scan would help assess evidence of clot retention.
+Patients who are haemodynamically stable, able to pass urine, and have minimal or no detectable clots may be discharged from ED and managed in the outpatient setting under the 2-week wait (2ww) haematuria pathway.

 Findings

-Bedside urine dipstick was positive only for blood (4+).
-Blood tests were unremarkable with normal haemoglobin (145 g/dL).
-Bladder scan revealed 300ml residual volume.
+The bedside urine dipstick was positive only for blood (4+).
+Blood tests were unremarkable, with normal haemoglobin (145 g/L).
+A bladder scan revealed 300ml residual volume.

 Diagnosis